Is one of your friends or family members always traveling and working on the road?

 16 If you know where your loved one is staying or headed next, maybe you can book them a massage or other pampering treatment at a local spa or hotel.
 Any hard working digital nomad would appreciate some down time to unwind.

-18 I love to read, but I don’t always love spending money on a paper book that I am then going to leave behind since I don’t want to carry it when I’m done reading.
+18 I love to read, but I don’t always love spending money on a paper book that I am then going to leave behind since I don’t want to carry it when I’m finished.
 An ebook reader like the new Kindle Oasis is a wonderful travel accessory.
 If your loved one already has a Kindle, you could consider giving them a gift card or sending them an ebook via email.
 It’s a great option if you will not be able to physically meet with the recipient and can’t send them a gift in the post.

 19 When constantly traveling it can be difficult to stick to a workout routine.
 Luckily there are many fitness apps that can simulate a group class with a teacher.
 I like the Yoga Studio and Pocket Yoga apps which would both make a great and inexpensive gift.

 20 I always thought passport holders were just a fussy thing to dress up your identification until my passport started shredding on the edges.
 Argh!
 Now I use a passport protector, I like this one or this colorful one.
 If your loved one doesn’t have a passport protector it can make one of the best gifts for digital nomads and travel bloggers.

 21 A digital nomad or travel blogger always needs extra storage for photos, files and other data.
 You can gift them an external hard drive like this rugged one, or buy them a cloud storage subscription on Dropbox or Google Drive.